Q: What’s included in the price?

 Q: Do cell phones work in the canyons?

 Usually not!
-Turn them off, leave them behind, and enjoy your time in the wilderness.
-We carry satellite phones on most of our trips, so if there is problem, we can communicate with the outside world.
+Turn them off and enjoy your time in the wilderness.
+We carry satellite-based communication devices on most of our trips, so if there is problem, we can communicate with the outside world.

 Q: Can I be contacted in case of an emergency?